-Ben M. "Bud" Brigham- Executive Chairman.
+Ben M. "Bud" Brigham-Executive Chairman.
 Ben M. "Bud" Brigham is our founder and has served as the Executive Chairman of our board of directors since our inception.
-Mr. Brigham has founded several upstream energy enterprises, including Brigham Minerals Inc. (NYSE: MNRL), which pursues mineral acquisitions in top tier shale domestic shale resource plays, Anthem Ventures, LLC, a family office, Brigham Exploration Company, LLC (the second entity founded by Mr. Brigham with such name), which is also active in top tier shale resource plays pursuing non-operated working interests, Atlas Permian Water Company, which is pursuing water infrastructure projects in the Permian Basin and Brigham Development, LLC, a real estate enterprise acquiring and developing surface real estate in active United States shale plays.
-Mr. Brigham founded Brigham Exploration Company in 1990 and served as its President, Chief Executive Officer and Chairman of the board of directors until its sale to Statoil in December 2011.
+Mr. Brigham has founded several upstream energy enterprises, including Brigham Minerals Inc. (NYSE: MNRL), which pursues mineral acquisitions in top-tier domestic shale resource plays, Anthem Ventures, LLC, a family office, Brigham Exploration Company, LLC (the second entity founded by Mr. Brigham with such name), which is also active in top-tier shale resource plays pursuing non-operated working interests, Langford Energy Partners, which pursues the acquisition, development and optimization of operated oil and gas properties in top-tier shale resource plays, Atlas Permian Water Company, which is pursuing water infrastructure projects in the Permian Basin and Brigham Development, LLC, a real estate enterprise acquiring and developing surface real estate in active United States shale plays.
+Mr. Brigham founded Brigham Exploration Company in 1990, which went public in 1997, and Mr. Brigham served as its President, Chief Executive Officer and Chairman of the board of directors until its sale to Statoil in December 2011